loicguichaoua/loicguichaoua.github.io/_posts/2019-04-30-An-initiation-to-web-scraping-(&-more).md

     <img src="{{ site.baseurl }}/images/ElectroPhilarmoniedeParis2019-1.jpg" alt="Expo Electro at the Philarmonie de Paris, summer 2019" height="auto" width="150">
 </center>
 <br>
->Electro music was inspired by House music, which was born in Chicago during the early 1980's, more precisely in the "Warehouse", the club where DJ Frankie Knuckles invented the style.
+>House music was born in Chicago during the early 1980's, more precisely in the "Warehouse", the club where DJ Frankie Knuckles invented the style.

 <br>
 ## Why learn web scraping?